 What’s The Signup Process Like?

-How Are Deposits Made And How Quick Are They Credited?
+How Are Deposits Made And How Quickly Are They Credited?

 Deposits are made via bank transfer and usually show up within an hour or two during business hours.